pulumi/workshops/cloudflare-pulumi/README.md

 The prod version should already be deployed as it can take a bit of time to create 2400+ KV entries.

-You'll go through the steps on creating a simple Pulumi program, then switch and explain the test version, one worker at a time.
+You'll go through the steps of creating a simple Pulumi program, then switch and explain the test version, one worker at a time.

 ### **Demo 3**: Live Commands